gnoverse/memeland/README.md

-# Meme.land - Meme Sharing Platform
+# Meme.land - A Gno Meme Sharing Platform

 **Meme.land** is a meme (funny internet image) sharing platform build on top of the Gno.land blockchain tech stack.